No more homeless pets is our goal and our passion.

 To find out the intake, euthanasia rates for a shelter in Michigan and make sure you scroll to the section titled “What is an Annual Shelter

-Everyday shopping and even internet searching can help a cat or dog in need!
+Donate!
+And if you can't donate, even everyday shopping and internet searching can help a cat or dog in need!
 There are several options that will benefit All About Animals Rescue so we can continue to work towards the day there are no more homeless pets!
+For a list of the most comprehensive options, please visit this page: www.allaboutanimalsrescue.org/how-to-help/shop-and-help

 1. Buy all your groceries and gas at Kroger – register your Kroger card in the Kroger Community Rewards program to make a donation to AAAR every time you make a purchase and swipe your card.
 We are listed under All About Animals Rescue and the NPO # is 82291. www.kroger.com/mykroger/Pages/community_rewards.aspx